enzo-hub704/enzoDIG/distantreading.md

 Below are the responses I got from Voyant and Copilot.

-They analyzed this article: (https://jamesclear.com/saying-no)
+They analyzed this article: [saying no](https://jamesclear.com/saying-no)

 ![Voyant](Voyant.png)